 Enjoy summer vibes with this sweet and spicy Hawaiian BBQ Chicken Bowl in under 30 minutes.
-Just grab your favorite BBQ sauce, chop some chicken, onions, sweet peppers, pineapple, and zucchini on top of rice and dinner will be served in no time!
+Just grab your favorite BBQ sauce, chop some chicken, onions, sweet peppers, pineapple, and zucchini, and serve it over rice, and dinner will be served in no time!
 Be sure to save some leftovers for lunch!

 Jump to: